Drug Abuse Problems

-Many people are able to use recreational drugs (Cannabis, Cocaine etc.) without developing major addictive disorders or suffering any negative consequences, but for some users, it can become a significant problem that has a truly devastating impact on your life at home, work or socially.
+Many people, of course, are able to use recreational drugs such as tobacco, alcohol, cannabis or cocaine without developing abusive relationships with them or suffering any negative consequences, but for some users, it can become a significant problem with the potential to destroy lives.

 There are a multitude of reasons why people try out drugs, often this can be due to peer pressure in adolescence and the need to feel like one belongs to the right group.

-It does not necessarily follow that all abuse will lead automatically to a state of Addiction as Character and Personality Type can play an important role in determining susceptibility to Addictive Behaviours.
+It does not necessarily follow that all abuse will lead automatically to a state of addiction because a person’s character, personality and life history can play important roles in determining susceptibility to addictive behaviours.

-IF you ARE using drugs AND it IS having a negative effect on your life, then it is likely that you have a drug abuse problem.
+However, if you ARE using drugs and it IS having a negative effect on your life or the life of your loved-ones, then it is likely that you have a drug abuse problem.

-As is true with almost all Psychological problems and conditions, the degree of vulnerability to addictive behaviour is determined by personal factors such as your nurturing environment, genetic factors, personality type, social conditioning and any previous mental health problems.
+As is true with almost all psychological problems and conditions, the degree of vulnerability to drug abuse is determined by personal factors such as the quality of the early nurturing environment, personality type, social conditioning and any previous mental health problems.

-The effect of drug abuse on the Brain
+The Impact of Drug Abuse on the Brain

 Addictive behaviour is complex (due to so many factors being involved) and despite the fact that all drugs produce slightly different effects on the Brain, one effect that all abused drugs have in common is their ability, through repeated use, to actually effect the way the Brain functions.